 The consultation is hosted by APCOM with support from the United States President’s Emergency Plan for AIDS Relief (PEPFAR) through the United States Agency for International Development (USAID) LINKAGES Project (managed by FHI360) and from UNAIDS.

-Connecting Asia will take place in Bangkok from 14 –16 June 2017 at the Pullman Bangkok Hotel G and will team up HIV workers from across Asia with leading experts from the ICT and HIV sectors.
+Connecting Asia took place in Bangkok from 14 –16 June 2017 at the Ballroom (38th floor) of Pullman Bangkok Hotel G and has teamed up HIV workers from across Asia with leading experts from the ICT and HIV sectors.
 See below for more information about this groundbreaking event.

 - What is ICT?